top of page

 Alder Ridge Landslide

 Twenty gullies cut the Alder Ridge Landslide.
-The slide is developed in the Selah interbed and involves Miocene basalt bedrock, but several Pleistocene surficial units ride on top and partially cover it.
+The slide plane resides in the clayey Selah interbed (Ellensburg Fm) and involves Miocene basalt bedrock.
+Pleistocene surficial units ride on top and partially cover the slide material.

 Portion of a landslide inventory map by Fransziska Woelke.
 Alder Ridge is located between Crow Butte Island and McCredie.

-Missoula flood rhythmites, preserved near the mouths of some gullies, are composed of reworked sand and silt (loess) in their upper portions and coarse, angular basalt cobbles swept from local hillslopes in their lower portions.
+Missoula flood rhythmites preserved near the mouths of gullies are composed of reworked sand and silt (formerly loess) in their upper portions and coarse, angular basalt cobbles swept from local hillslopes in their lower portions.
 Clastic dikes cut the entire section and penetrate the bedrock.
 Gully 3.

 Gullies 1, 3, 6, and outlet of 7-12.